y330/FragmentQR/README.md

 ### **What devices and browsers will see the text highlighted in yellow?**

-This is just me **informing you of diffrent browsers and their compatibility**. **I do not own nor am I affiliated with any said browsers**, and cannot influence any decisions made by these browsers.
-That being said, for the QR code, Android(check browsers below) works, and iOS doesn't work.
+This is just me *informing you of diffrent browsers and their compatibility*. *I do not own nor am I affiliated with any said browsers*, and cannot influence any decisions made by these browsers.

+That being said, for the QR code, **Android works**(check browsers below), and **iOS doesn't work**.
 For the link that FragmentQR copies, most browsers on desktop work, but still check to make sure whoever you send the link to is running one of the OS/browser combination below.

-If you cant send the links to someone with a browser mentioned below, FragmentQR still works great as a regular QR code generator(not biased).
+If you can't send the links or QR code to anybody with a browser mentioned below, FragmentQR still works great as a regular QR code generator(not biased)👍!